nixworks/public/news/2010/07/15/README.md

 ##### Primate
 ### [Researchers discover a new species of fossil primate, "Saadanius hijazensis" which could be a common ancestor of Old World Monkeys and apes, including humans. ](/news/2010/07/15/researchers-discover-a-new-species-of-fossil-primate-saadanius-hijazensis-which-could-be-a-common-ancestor-of-old-world-monkeys-and-apes.md)
-_Context: primate, Old World Monkey, Saadanius hijazensis, ape_
+_Context: primate, Saadanius hijazensis, ape, Old World Monkey_

 ##### Golf
 ### [Golfer Rory McIlroy ties the record for lowest score (9-under par) at a major championship. ](/news/2010/07/15/golfer-rory-mcilroy-ties-the-record-for-lowest-score-9-under-par-at-a-major-championship.md)